naszhu/project-context/README.md

   * ui\_experiment/: Contains the front-end code for the experiment.
 The HTML files within the design folders are typically older, monolithic versions.
 * **exp\_host**: This directory contains the most current, modularized version of the Design 3 experiment.
 The code here is separated into logical modules (e.g., main.js, functions.js) for better maintainability, unlike the older HTML versions in the designX/ui\_experiment/ folders.

-### **Deprecated Folders**

-Folders such as design3- (with a trailing hyphen), data-design3, and Repeated Files are outdated and contain remnants of older file structures.
-They should be ignored as the relevant files have been migrated to the appropriate design folders.

-## **🔗 Child Repositories**

-This repository contains links to other specialized repositories.

-* The modeling work for design3 is managed in a separate child repository: **rem\_e3\_model\_fixed**.
-This is conceptually linked from the design3/modeling/ directory.

 ## **🐛 Issue Tracking**

-The project currently has a number of open issues listed in the repository's "Issues" tab.
+The project currently has important issue tracking of the whole project, with a number of open issues listed in the repository's "Issues" tab.
 A significant portion of these issues pertain to **Design 3**.
 Additionally, many more issues are tracked within the child repositories, especially for the design3 model.

 It's important to note that the project's contribution activity graph indicates that formal tracking of issues, commits, and model versions began relatively recently (around early May).
 Any development history, model versions, or issues prior to this date have not been formally logged or committed to this repository.

+## **🔗 Child Repositories**

+This repository contains links to other specialized repositories.

+* The modeling work for design3 is managed in a separate child repository: **rem\_e3\_model\_fixed**.
+This is conceptually linked from the design3/modeling/ directory.

 ## **©️ Commit Style Convention**